Impact Wrestling Against All Odds (2021): Preliminary matches

 The opening match of the event was a street fight between The Good Brothers (Doc Gallows and Karl Anderson) against the team of Sami Callihan and Tommy Dreamer.
 Both teams brawl on the outside, with Gallows and Callihan attacking each other with a chair, and Dreamer using the ring bell on Anderson before sending him inside the ring.
 Back in the ring, Gallows and Callihan trade punches with each other, the latter using a bicycle kick to send the former outside.
 Dreamer leads Callihan backstage and return with trash cans filled with weapons, the former hitting Anderson with a trash can lid, and the latter using a street sign on Gallows.
 Anderson brawls with Dreamer on the outside, while in the ring, Gallows attacks Callihan with a chain and a frying pan.
 Callihan retaliates by using the chain to hog tie Gallows, but Anderson stop him and gives Gallows a chance to send Callihan outside with the frying pan.
 The Good Brothers beat down on Dreamer while keeping Callihan from getting in, but Dreamer fights back with a cutter on Anderson and a DDT on Gallows for a two count.
 Anderson hits Dreamer with a spinebuster, but Callihan stops the referee from making the count.
-The Good Brothers set up a table in the ring and use the "Magic Killer" on Dreamer to break it, but Callihan stop the pin attempt by hitting both of them with a baseball bat, pinning Anderson to win for his team.
+The Good Brothers set up a table in the ring and use the "Magic Killer" on Dreamer to break it, but Callihan stops the pin attempt by hitting both of them with a baseball bat, pinning Anderson to win for his team.

 The second match saw Joe Doering (with Eric Young, Deaner and Rhino) against Satoshi Kojima (with Eddie Edwards).
 After trading blows with each other, Kojima uses a shoulder block to take Doering off his feet.
 Doering takes control of the match by punching and choking Kojima, before putting him in a Boston crab that he's able to get out.
 Doering continues the assault by working on Kojima's arm, and slamming him before landing an elbow as well.
 Kojima comes back with some quick chops and an elbow, before hitting a top-rope elbow on Doering for a two count.
 Doering gets a spinebuster on Kojima that sends him to the outside, but gets tripped up while on the apron, allowing Rhino to attack Kojima while the referee is distracted but gets thrown into the rails.
 Kojima lands a DDT on Doering for a two count, but gets crushed with a running crossbody block from the latter, kicking out at two.
 Kojima hits a clothesline to Doering's back followed by a cutter, but as he runs the ropes, Doering plants Kojima with a Death Valley driver and clothesline combo for a near fall.
 Doering hits a spinning sitout powerbomb on Kojima for the win.